 THE PUBLIC COMMENT PERIOD REGARDING THE LAKE MANAGEMENT OPTIONS FOR LAKE ACCOTINK IS NOW CLOSED.

 The Park Authority appreciates the input and passion of thousands of Fairfax County residents who shared their opinion regarding the management of Lake Accotink.
 Whether through speaking at one of several public meetings, sending a thoughtful email, or participating in the online survey, we have heard each of your concerns and preferences.
-The final survey totals and comments will be posted to the webpage soon.
+The final survey results and comments received through May 28, 2018 have been posted below.

 Much work remains to be done, though.
 We will be analyzing all of the input in consultation with the Department of Public Works and Environmental Services Stormwater Planning Division.
 Additional analysis will be done to help refine the parameters of the options.
 The Park Authority will continue to coordinate with the Board of Supervisors to assure that the funding will be available to proceed with whichever option is selected.
 In the months ahead, we will continue discussion with the community to plan for the types of facilities and uses that are most desired and appropriate for Lake Accotink Park.

 If you would like to be kept informed about updates in the Lake Accotink Park Master Plan process, share your email in the box below.
 We’ll work to keep you up to date about meetings, new information, and project decisions as we move forward.